Hdiao112/sagenet_dnnu/README.md

 MIT — see [LICENSE](LICENSE).

+---

 ## Citation

-If you use this package in published work, please cite the SageNet paper along with this repository.
+If you use this package in published work, please cite the SageNet paper and this repository.
+If the package is used as part of a SGWB+BBN inference pipeline, please also describe whether final benchmark or boundary points were rechecked with the direct numerical backend.